alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.
-Short-circuiting allows the failure to propagate: after the first `Fail`, later steps are bypassed and the error flows through to the end. `Result` is responsible for the control flow.
+Short-circuiting allows the failure to propagate: after the first `Fail`, later steps are bypassed and the error flows through to the end. `Bind` *encodes* the control flow so your business logic doesn't have to repeat it.

 Yes, this example uses a repository (a very .NET thing) and mutates a `User`.
 That's deliberate: toy examples can feel far from everyday code, and I don't want this post to imply you should replace `exceptions` everywhere with `Result` (or "go full FP" to use it).

-At this point, that's pretty much all you need to know.
-Now, if you see the scroll bar on the side, then you might notice that there's some more content.
-I don't want to give the impression that `Result` is this super complicated thing, it's very straightforward.
-I'm just going into _lots_ of detail to keep the level of detail consistent between articles.
+The core idea is simple: `Bind` chains successes and short-circuits on the first failure.
+The rest of this post just explores how that plays out in realistic C# code (exceptions, repos, boundaries, async).

 #### The problem: explicit vs. implicit